FireSpark142/FinGest/readme.md

 Document Heavily
 Refactor with following architecture in order:

-- eslint - done
-- fastjsonstringify - done
+- slow-json-stringify everything
-- simdjson - in progress
+- simdjson everything
+  - pull the package and make clone, revamp it - use latest simdjson spec
+- update got with undici
+- rewrite and update packages as needed in koa-revamp
+- rewrite and update packages as needed in koa-revamp
+- decide if u want koaland or not (probably not)
+- rewrite and update packages as needed in socketcluster-server-revamp
+- rewrite and update packages as needed in socketcluster-client-revamp
+- rewrite and update packages as needed in socketcluster-revamp
+  - migrate from express to koa
+- rewrite ccwxs - pretty much everything - to use socketcluster-revamp
-- typescript - in progress: status = not-strict
+- typescript everything
+- release revamps of every sub app as separate projects
+- drink beer cause ur already done with part 1
-- break out modules - 70% complete
+- break out modules
-- make schemas & objects for each data type - not started
+- make schemas & objects for each data type
-- koaland - not started
-- grpc - not started
-- nx - done
-- dapr - not started
+- dapr ?
-- object orientated - not started
+- revisit redis vs zudu vs custom inhouse data buffering thing
-- makefile - not started
+- makefile
-- github actions - not started
+- github actions
-- containerize for kubernetes && docker - not started
-- add more exchanges - not started